 “We’re going to work on that, Aeris.”
 The general met her gaze, and the little maid wet her lips.

 “Good.
 I want to be perfect for you.”

 “What do you mean, little one?”

-She passed a hand in front of her belly, but her widened eyes held no expression.
+She passed a hand in front of her belly, her face expressionless.
 “You’re the only man to look at my front, and this is what you have to see.
 It’s…it’s not right, master.”
-She shook her head and that hand betrayed a tremble.
+She shook her head and that hand betrayed a quake.
 “You shouldn’t have to look at this.
 When I’m bent over no one can see, b-but you haven’t done that yet.”

 He unclenched his jaw though his nostrils still flared.
 “Aeris, will you look up at me?”

 She unsteadily turned and Sephiroth crouched to take tiniest hands in his.
 The Cetra quivered for they were a level, and that couldn’t be right at all.
 I belong to him.
 He’s my great master.
 H-He should tower above.
 My place is below…cast in his shadow.
 Beneath his almighty gaze.

 “Yes, little flower?”

 “Why wouldn’t I look at your face?”
 He tilted his head to the side.

 Sephiroth sighed and placed his brow to hers.
 There were so many lies he had to break.
 Tossing away the silver skein, he laid a warm palm to her cheek.
 “This little face shows who you are.
 It’s beyond important, and the only ‘fixing’ you need, little one, is for what they made you endure.”